Nxve/AutoMudaeExt/README.md

     - Change dropdowns to Discord's style
     - Add a fade out/in to scrollbar thumb when not active
 - Better logic/performance:
-    - `observeToReact` should use MutationObserver
     - Handle hourly reset
+    - Prevent tab from going inactive
 - List of characters to claim even if not wished
     - Maybe whole series too
 - Option to use $dk, $daily